 Primary students play inter-school sports every Friday afternoon.
 Middle and senior students have the option to sign on for Wednesday after-school sport at various times throughout the school year.
-We encourage our students to participate in playing a sport as it gives them the opportunity to learn about teamwork, mental fitness, fair play and how to deal with loss as well as success.
+We encourage our students to participate in playing a sport as it gives them the opportunity to learn about teamwork, mental fitness, fair play, and how to deal with loss as well as success.

-Many St Luke’s students participate in national and international competitions in sports including, Hockey, Touch Football, Rowing, Swimming, Athletics and Netball.
+Many St Luke’s students participate in national and international competitions in sports, including Hockey, Touch Football, Rowing, Swimming, Athletics, and Netball.

-Interschool Competitions are held in these sports.
+Interschool competitions are held in the following sports.

 |Touch Football||Tennis||Table Tennis|

-We have a rich chess culture here at St Lukes that stems from a strong engagement in chess club.
+We have a rich chess culture here at St Luke's that stems from a strong engagement in chess club.